dsnowden25/CS5004-Midterm/Chapters/Chapter-4/Chapter_4.md

 </dependency>
 ```

-In IntelliJ IDEA or Eclipse, JUnit can be included by default.
+In IntelliJ IDEA or Eclipse, JUnit might be included by default.
 Your test files go in `src/test/java` (parallel to `src/main/java`).

 **Basic JUnit Annotations**